Picos de Europa: Name

+The origin of the name can be also traced back to ancient times when this mountainous region was inhabited by various peoples, including the Cantabri, an ancient Celtic tribe.
+The Cantabri were known for their resistance against Roman invasions and their rugged way of life in the mountains.

 Geography

 The range consists of three major massifs: Central (also known as Urrieles), Eastern (Ándara) and Western (also known as the Picos de Cornión).
 The Central and Western massifs are separated by the 1.5 km deep Cares Gorge (Garganta del Cares), with the village of Caín at its head.
 The waters in the Cares mostly arise from cave resurgences.
 Some of the water in the Cares river is diverted through a hydroelectric scheme, with a canal running in the northern wall of the gorge to Camarmeña.

 Almost all of the rock in the Picos is limestone, and glacial action has contributed to create an impressive area of alpine karst.
 The highest peak is Torre de Cerredo, with an altitude of 2,650 metres at 43°11′51″N 4°51′06″W. Many other peaks reach altitudes of over 2,600 m.
 The area is popular with mountaineers, climbers and mountain walkers.
 There is a good network of well-established mountain refuges.
 The best-known climbing site is the Naranjo de Bulnes or Picu Urriellu, in the Urrieles massif which can be considered the most famous climb in Spain.

 Vega de Liordes, an enclave in the León sector of Picos de Europa belonging to the municipality of Posada de Valdeón registered -35.8 C on January 7, 2021.